radiantone/entangle/README.md

 * Entangle does not yet perform fail over or retries
 * Entangle is not a batch process framework
 * Entangle is not map/reduce
-* Entangle is not a task manager
+* Entangle is not a centralized task manager

 ## Declarative Infrastructure